adlytaibi/removeversiondbucket/README.md

        Number of versions per file.

      -v, --suspendversioning, +v, --enableversioning    (default: Enabled)
        Enable or suspend versioning on the bucket.
+These are mutually exclusive options.

      -f, --disablefileuploads, +f, --enablefileuploads  (default: Enabled)
        Create and update (PUT) files.
+These are mutually exclusive options.
+       These are mutually exclusive options.

      -rb, --removebucket, -kb, --keepbucket  (default: Delete bucket) Keep or delete the bucket.
 This delete command will fail if the bucket is not empty.
+       These are mutually exclusive options.

      -g=VALUE, --governor=VALUE  (default: 20)
        Throttle the number of parallel PUT or DELETE operations.
 Set to 0 for unlimited.